onflow/cadence-lang.org/versioned_docs/version-stable_cadence/styleguide/project-development-tips.md

 ---
-title: Flow Smart Contract Project Development Standards
+title: "Flow Smart Contract Project Development Standards"
-sidebar_label: Development Standards
-sidebar_position: 7
 description: "Learn how to effectively organize and manage a Cadence project"
 ---